 Published By Janet Gershen-Siegel at May 23rd, 2018

-Do you know how to effectively build corporate credit?
+Do you know how to build corporate credit effectively?
 We break down just what you need to know and show you what will work.

 This is basically how long your company has been utilizing business credit.
 Obviously newer businesses will have very short credit histories.
 Though there is not a lot you can specifically do about that, do not fret.
 Credit reporting bureaus will also check your personal credit score and your own background of payments.

 If your own personal credit is excellent, and particularly if you have a relatively extensive credit history (that is, you did not just get your first credit card not too long ago), then your personal credit can come to the rescue of your company.

 Normally the opposite is also true—if your individual credit history is bad, then it will have an effect on your company credit scores until your company and consumer credit can be split.

 Overdue payments will affect your small business credit score for a good seven years.
 If you pay your small business (and personal) debts off, as speedily as possible and as completely as possible, then you can make a very real difference when it pertains to your credit scores.
 Be sure to pay on schedule and you will experience the rewards of punctuality.

 Are you having a substandard business year?
 Then it could wind up on your consumer credit score.
 And in the event your small business has not been in existence for too long, it will directly have a bearing on your corporate credit.
 Having said that, you can unlink both by taking steps to separate them.
 For instance, if you get credit cards only for your business, or you open business checking accounts and other bank accounts (or even get a business loan), then the credit reporting agencies will begin to treat your individual and corporate credit on an individual basis.